 The Cost of Google Adwords for Online Casino's

-A typical question we get asked when discussing Google Adwords for Online Casino's is;
+A typical question we get asked when discussing Google Adwords for

 “How much will my Adwords campaign cost me?”

 My answer would always be along the lines of; “How much would you like to budget?”